Documents, certificates and letters available at British embassy in Egypt.

 - for letters addressed to the traffic authority to help British nationals to apply for a driving/car licence, please download the attached file

 For a UK document to be recognised in Egypt, you have to:

-- legalise it first from the Foreign and Commonwealth office in London
+- legalise it first from the Foreign, Commonwealth & Development Office in London

 - the last step is to stamp it from the Egyptian Ministry of foreign Affairs in Egypt